Fishing Charters on Siesta Key with Capt Jim Klopfer

 Speckled trout and ladyfish will school up in the deeper holes and channels in the winter.
 The Intracoastal Waterway will often hold fish, especially on the lower tide stages.
 Deeper cuts and channels along Bird Key and behind Siesta Key will hold fish as well.
 A live shrimp free lined with a split shot works well, as does a lead head jig and grub.
 Anglers fishing live shrimp under docks on fishing charters on Siesta Key will do well on sheepshead, black drum, redfish, and snook.

-Snook and jack crevalle will migrate up into residential canals and creeks in the winter.
+Snook and jack crevalle will migrate up into residential canals, rivers, and creeks in the winter.
 The Grand Canal on Siesta Key is a prime example of this.
 Phillippi Creek is another great spot to target these species in the winter.
 The best approach is to drift with the tide while casting artificial lures such as shallow diving plugs and jigs to shoreline cover and structure.

 Spring fishing charters on Siesta Key